New Patients 215.234.3772

 Injury or Trauma

-Flat feet can also develop after an injury to the foot or ankle.
+Flat feet can also develop after you injure your foot or ankle.
 Damage to the tendons, ligaments, or bones that support the arch can cause the arch to collapse.
-The posterior tibial tendon, in particular, plays a key role in maintaining the arch.
-If this tendon becomes inflamed or torn, a condition known as posterior tibial tendon dysfunction, it can lead to adult-acquired flatfoot.
-This type of flatfoot often develops gradually and may be painful, especially during activity.
+The posterior tibial tendon helps maintain your foot arch.
+If this tendon becomes inflamed or torn, it creates a condition known as posterior tibial tendon dysfunction.
+This problem can lead to adult-acquired flatfoot.
+It often develops gradually and may be painful.

 Aging and Wear

-As we age, the tendons and ligaments in the feet naturally weaken.
+The tendons and ligaments in the feet naturally weaken as we age.
 This weakening can reduce the foot’s ability to support its own structure, leading to a collapse of the arch.
-Older adults may also develop flat feet due to years of wear and tear, which gradually alter the shape and functionality of the foot.
-In addition, the fat pads on the soles of the feet thin out with age, contributing to discomfort and changes in foot mechanics.
+Older adults may also develop flat feet from years of wear and tear, which can alter the shape and function of the foot.
+The fat pads on the soles of the feet also thin out with age and can contribute to discomfort and changes in foot mechanics.

 Obesity and Excess Weight

-Carrying excess weight places additional stress on the feet, especially on the arch.
-Over time, this increased pressure can flatten the arch, particularly in people who already have a predisposition to flat feet.
+Carrying excess weight places additional stress on the feet and on the arch.
+Over time, this increased pressure can flatten the arch in people who already have a predisposition to flat feet.
 Obesity not only contributes to the development of flat feet but can also exacerbate the symptoms by increasing pain and fatigue in the legs and back.

 Medical Conditions

-Certain medical conditions are associated with flat feet.
-People with rheumatoid arthritis, for instance, are at a higher risk due to inflammation that can affect the joints and tendons in the foot.
-Diabetes can also contribute to flat feet, especially when it leads to nerve damage that alters muscle function.
-In some cases, conditions like cerebral palsy, spina bifida, or muscular dystrophy, disorders that affect muscle tone and coordination, can lead to flat footedness as well.
+Some medical conditions are associated with flat feet.
+People with rheumatoid arthritis are at a higher risk because of inflammation that can affect the joints and tendons in the foot.
+Diabetes can also contribute to flat feet when it leads to nerve damage that alters muscle function.
+In some cases, conditions like cerebral palsy, spina bifida, or muscular dystrophy, disorders that affect muscle tone and coordination, can lead to flat-footedness.

 Pregnancy and Hormonal Changes